In a Kyiv under siege, neighbors dig trenches and raise barriers to brace for Russian assault

 Four days earlier, Volodymyr Nazrenko was an entrepreneur, running an information and data company in the capital.
 Now the 30-year-old was holed up in a newly established operations base for Kyiv’s territorial defenses.

 Clutching his rifle on the steps of the makeshift camp, Nazrenko said he fought Russian-backed separatists in the eastern Donbas region.
-Now he was in charge of helping train new recruits in defense tactics while also helping track Russian movements.
+Now he was in charge of helping train recruits in defense tactics while also helping track Russian movements.

 “It’s very likely they’re going to target more civilians,” he said.
 “My job is to prevent that.”